9 Easy Medicinal Herb Garden Plants Every Beginner Should Grow

 Water: Keep soil lightly moist

-Where: Always grow in containers (it spreads fast!)
+Where: Always grow in containers since it spreads quickly and can take over

-Peppermint is very forgiving and bounces back quickly after harvesting.
+Peppermint is very forgiving and bounces back quickly after harvesting, which makes it perfect for beginners.

 How You’ll Use It